Utah Administrative Code

 (e) name, address, telephone number, email and fax number (if applicable) of property owner;

 (f) location of the gathering and a site plan delineating the area where the gathering is to be held including the following:

 (ii) location of entrance, exit, and interior roadways and walks;

 (iii) location, type, and provider of restroom facilities;

 (v) location and number of food stands, and the types of food to be served if known;

 (vi) location, number, type, and provider of solid waste containers;

 (vii) location of operator's headquarters at the gathering;

-(viii) a plan to provide lighting adequate to ensure the comfort and safety of attendees and staff;
+(viii) a plan to provide lighting adequate to ensure the safety of attendees and staff;

 (ix) location of all parking areas designated for the gathering and under the operator's control.